DNA Groups

 One of the principles behind DNA groups is accountability.
 By which we mean a gentle, healthy sense that we need each other if we are going to grow as followers of Jesus.
 These are groups of friends, so that will be the essential feel in them.
 Accountability expresses a healthy responsibility for one another's wellbeing.

-DNA Group sessions
+DNA Group content

 -